PPLcoin2/PPLcoin/README.md

 Loaners earn a small amount of interest from the Lender on each weekly repayment.
 Loaners and Lenders, loaned and earnt COINS also reset every week.
 YET.
 Loan amounts continue each week as do repayment amounts agreed.
+A Wallets worthiness is obtained on records of repayments made on previous loans.

 This using a HashGraph BlockChain Ledger.